discordjs/discord.js/docs/docs_client.rst

 serverMemberUpdated
 ~~~~~~~~~~~~~~~~~~~

 Emitted when a member in a server is updated.
 Supplies a Server_ object and 2 User_ objects, the first being the new, updated user, the second being the old one.
+The old user object could be null if the bot didn't previously have the member cached.

 presence
 ~~~~~~~~